 - Mistakes and inconsistencies: If a mistake is made in grading, I apologize.
 Return the assignment to me along with a cover page explaining the error.
 If I do not return the assignment documenting the change within two class periods, please remind me by e-mail.
 Multiple people are doing the grading and we try to be consistent, but the is bound to be some variation (as in submitting a paper to a journal for review!).

-- Getting an A+: To get an A+ you must do a project as well as receive an A on the required assignments (a really great project might lead to an A+ if your other work is an A-).
+- Getting an A+: To get an A+ you must do a project as well as receive an A on the assignments.
 You must get Professor Long's approval for your project and meet with him periodically.
 The final project is due the first day of finals.
 A careful write-up of your results along with the supporting Stata files and research log are required.
-The A+ project requires you to replicate a published articles using multinomial logit or ordinal logit.
-Using the original data obtained from the author or ICPSR, reproduce all or part of the analysis.
-Show how the author obtained the results.
-Show what you would do to improve the analysis. .

 Computing and datasets

-- Getting Started with Stata and CDA: Lab Guide for Stata are available on the FTP site.
-I strongly recommend that you work through the section of the guide corresponding to the current assignment before you start the assignment, even if you are sure you don't need to!
+- Getting Started with Stata and CDA: Lab Guide for Stata are available on the LAN.
+I recommend that you work through the section of the guide corresponding to the current assignment before you start the assignment, even if you are sure you don't need to!

-- Datasets: Datasets and codebooks you can use for the class are located on the ftp site.
-These datasets have not been "cleaned" and sometimes the codebook doesn't clearly describe what a variable is, just like real-world data.
+- Datasets: Datasets for the the class are located on the LAN and can also be accessed with the SPost spex command.
+Codebooks are in the Lab Guide.
+These datasets are not fully "cleaned" and sometimes the codebook doesn't clearly describe what a variable is, just like real-world data.

 - Stata: While you may freely use my ado files, they require Stata to run.
 Stata is installed in campus computing labs.
 Personal copies can be purchased from the IU Stat/Math Center.

 If you need help debugging a program, the best